cns-iu/hra-ftu-vccf-supporting-information/code/data/README.md

-This folder contains the JSON files that were used to build the butterfly visualization.
+This folder contains files such as nodes, edges, and graphML used to create the butterfly visualization.